miklevin/MikeLev.in/index.md

 ## Join the Journey!

+This is chronologically forward since my decision to go all-in on Nix, NixOS and FastHTML, so it's oldest stuff at the top and newest stuff at the bottom.
+It's a lot of thinking out loud and forging the path forward, going into the gory details of future-proofing in a world where we live on the fault line.

 <ol>
   {% assign sorted_posts = site.posts | sort: 'date' %}
   {% for post in sorted_posts %}